CriticMarkup/CriticMarkup-toolkit/README.md

-CriticMarkup-toolkit
+Welcome to the CriticMarkup Toolkit
 ====================

-Various tools to use CriticMarkup in your daily workflow
+The toolkit includes various code snippets and scripts to help you use CriticMarkup in your daily workflow.

 ## The Critic Markup Syntax ##